elucian/bee/syntax/overview.md

 ## External rules

 In Bee you can use external rules from C language.
-Usually these rules are implemented in a library component.
+These rules are usually loaded in a component.

 **Example:**
 This is myLib.bee file: